OSInside/kiwi/doc/source/quickstart.rst

 .. hint:: **Abstract**

-   This document describes how to start with KIWI, an OS appliance builder.
+   This document describes how to start working with KIWI, an OS appliance builder.
    This description applies for version |version|.

 Before you start